 The Capstone Project

-The Marymount College Liberal Arts Degree will provide you with a solid foundation of knowledge and experience.
-Your classes will be small in size which will allow you to fully participate in learning, including case study presentations, discussion, and reflection on what you’ve learned.
+The Marymount College Media Studies Degree will provide you with a solid foundation of knowledge and experience.
+Your classes will be small in size which will allow you to fully participate in learning.
 You will receive individual faculty mentoring and focused advising from your professors.

-The College's proximity to Los Angeles affords the student of Liberal Arts many opportunities including internships where you can apply what you've learned in the classroom and make valuable connections with an array of accomplished professionals.
+The College's proximity to Los Angeles affords the Media Studies student many opportunities including internships where you can apply what you've learned in the classroom and make valuable connections with design, digital art, film and Web professionals.
 And you’ll graduate prepared for the working world or graduate school with a completed e-portfolio of your work.

-A student seeking a Bachelor’s Degree in Liberal Arts can expect to complete their degree with:
+A student seeking a Bachelor’s Degree in Media Studies can expect to complete their degree with: